Looking for a decent weed killer 2019? Then you're in the right place!

 Each container comes with an adjustable nozzle that can be used to spray weeds without touching the herbicide itself.
 A reason we really like this nozzle in particular: as a safety precaution, it switches between an on and off position.
 For those with little ones roaming around, this seemingly small aspect is a huge advantage.

 One container of this Spectracide should treat up to 7,500 sq. ft. and has the added benefit of providing extra nutrients for valued grasses.
 A single bottle is much less expensive than the asking price of the competitors on the market.

 We recommend this product to people who have large lawns that struggle with broadleaf weeds and would like an affordable alternative to other herbicides.

-Unlike other products in this review, the CANCA Garden Sprayer is just a sprayer and doesn't come with a specific herbicide.
-Instead, users can choose what type they prefer and pour it into the easy to open containment chamber of the CANCA.
+Unlike other products in this review, the VIVOSUN Garden Sprayer is just a sprayer and doesn't come with a specific herbicide.
+Instead, users can choose what type they prefer and pour it into the easy to open containment chamber.

-The product holds 3 liters of weed killer.
+The product holds 1.3 gallons of weed killer.
 It comes with a long wand that provides extra reach so users don't need to do a lot of back-breaking bending to work in their garden.

 We recommend this product to individuals who might need to treat different weeds around their yard or want the comfort of a sprayer that can sit securely on someone's back.

 Our Top Pick: Doctor Kirchner Natural Weed Killer